My Quiet Kitchen

 a labeled photo of the 14 ingredients needed to make vegan chocolate muffins.

-• Oat flour - you can buy oat flour online and in many stores, or make your own oat flour by blending rolled oats until they're the consistency of coarse flour.
+• Oat flour - you can buy oat flour online and in many stores, or make your own oat flour by blending rolled oats until they're the consistency of flour.
+Super easy!

-• Canned pumpkin - works as a binder and adds moisture.
+• Canned pumpkin - our key, secret ingredient.
+This works as a binder and adds moisture to the oil-free batter.

 • Maple syrup - I can't recommend any substitutions.
 Maple syrup sweetens the muffins, adds flavor, and contributes moisture.